-Early on, Stellar identified the need for a single, central platform that bridges the gap between what existing solutions offer, and what organisations actually require.
+Early on, Stellar identified the need for a single, central board management platform that bridges the gap between what existing solutions offer, and what organisations actually require.

-Efficient, industry-leading security is a must.
+Efficient, industry-leading security is a must for any board management platform.
 This ensures that all information and files are kept safe, and only accessible by authorised personnel.
 More than that?
 It needs to be intuitive.
 If security comes at the cost of usability, secretaries, staff, and board members alike will flock back to the familiar, insecure methods that already see important documents left sitting on desks, in mail boxes, or email inboxes.

 In our experience, boards operate at their best when they’re able to make informed decisions.
 With the support of a comprehensive board management solution that provides complete visibility, boards are able to do just that with data that’s accessible, up-to-date and, more importantly, secure.